 Is there a room in your house - maybe an empty garage - where you can practice?
-You want somewhere you won't be afraid to fall if you have to and you'll probably want to be alone.
+You want somewhere you won't be afraid to fall if you have to and for young childeren supervision is suggested.

 The area should have an open space and be free from your grandma's best china or other assorted breakables.

 Don't skip this step.
-It may sound silly, but it's a lot better than accidentally crashing into someone's mailbox and being on the hook for it.
+It may sound silly, but it's a lot better to learn in the safest environment before mastering the basics of hoverboarding.